Southern Illinois University Edwardsville

-Southern Illinois University Edwardsville (SIUE) is a public university in Edwardsville, Illinois.
-SIUE was established in 1957 as an extension of Southern Illinois University Carbondale.
-It is the younger of the two major institutions of Southern Illinois University system, and, as of 2018, has the larger enrollment.
-The university offers graduate programs through its Graduate School.
+Southern Illinois University Edwardsville (SIUE) is a public university in Edwardsville, Illinois, United States.
+Located within the Metro East of Greater St. Louis, SIUE was established in 1957 as an extension of Southern Illinois University Carbondale.
+It is the younger of the two major institutions of the Southern Illinois University system.
+SIUE has eight constituent undergraduate and graduate colleges, including those in arts and sciences, business, dentistry, education, engineering, graduate study, nursing, and pharmacy, in addition to it main campus it also hosts the East St. Louis Center closer to the city of St Louis.

-The majority of SIUE's students are from Illinois, with out-of-state and international students accounting for 19% of enrollment.
-SIUE does offer in-state tuition for undergraduate students from all 50 states.
+While most of SIUE's students are from Illinois, out-of-state and international students account for 19% of enrollment.
+SIUE offers in-state tuition for undergraduate students from all 50 states.
 The university offers numerous extracurricular activities to its students, including athletics, honor societies, student clubs and organizations, as well as fraternities and sororities.
 The university has more than 115,000 alumni.

 Fielding athletic teams known as the SIU Edwardsville Cougars, the university participates in the National Collegiate Athletic Association (NCAA) at the Division I level as a member of Ohio Valley Conference (OVC).